InQSS: a speech intelligibility and quality assessment model using a multi-task learning network: Abstract

 \section{Abstract}

-Speech intelligibility assessment models are essential tools for researchers to evaluate and improve speech processing models.
-In this study, we propose InQSS, a speech intelligibility assessment model that uses both spectrogram and scattering coefficients as input features.
-In addition, InQSS uses a multi-task learning network in which quality scores can guide the training of the speech intelligibility assessment.
-The resulting model can predict not only the intelligibility scores but also the quality scores of a speech.
-The experimental results confirm that the scattering coefficients and quality scores are informative for intelligibility.
-Moreover, we released TMHINT-QI, which is a Chinese speech dataset that records the quality and intelligibility scores of clean, noisy, and enhanced speech.
+Speech intelligibility and quality assessment models are essential tools for researchers to evaluate and improve speech processing models.
+However, only a few studies have investigated multi-task models for intelligibility and quality assessment due to the limitations of available data.
+In this study, we released TMHINT-QI, the first Chinese speech dataset that records the quality and intelligibility scores of clean, noisy, and enhanced utterances.
+Then, we propose InQSS, a non-intrusive multi-task learning framework for intelligibility and quality assessment.
+We evaluated the InQSS on both the training-from-scratch and the pretrained models.
+The experimental results confirm the effectiveness of the InQSS framework.
+In addition, the resulting model can predict not only the intelligibility scores but also the quality scores of a speech signal.